Exzeshiaaa/English-Blog/src/routes/(blog-article)/data-breach/+page.md

 slug: data-breach
 coverImage: /images/posts/data.jpg
 date: 2024-05-31T21:55:15.391Z
-excerpt: "James Adrian Perez: Philippines is one of the most attacked nations through a security attack.
+excerpt: "Philippines is one of the most attacked nations through a security attack.
 In fact, one of the largest health organization in the Philippines was succesfully attacked and personal data were revealed to the world.
 Find out more by reading this!"

 tags:
   - Data Security